 Reports of sexual misconduct may be made to Human Resources, the Mt.
-San Antonio College Public Safety Department, the Office of Student Life, Student Health Services, and other campus resources outlined in the Mt.
+San Antonio College the Department of Police and Campus Safety Department, the Office of Student Life, Student Health Services, and other campus resources outlined in the Mt.
 San Antonio Sexual Assaults on Campus Administrative Procedure.
-Investigations of reports of sexual misconduct are conducted by the Department of Public Safety in collaboration with the Title IX Coordinator.
+Investigations of reports of sexual misconduct are conducted by the Department of Police and Campus Safety in collaboration with the Title IX Coordinator.
 Sexual misconduct can be addressed through the District’s administrative procedures and through the criminal justice system.
 Any criminal proceeding is entirely separate from administrative proceedings of the District.

 Reporting Concerns or Complaints